hapax/hapax.github.io/assets/chandra.md

 The Pauli exclusion principle stops the white dwarf from shrinking under its own gravity.
-But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes and becomes a black hole.
+But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes into a black hole.
-The limit is also remarkably close to the best known bounds on the maximum size of a neutron star, given that we ignored strong interactions.
+The limit is also remarkably close to the best known bounds on the maximum size of a neutron star, given that we ignored strong repulsion between neutrons.

-It's amazing to me that we can make something *simpler* than a hydrogen atom, and
+It's amazing to me that we can *simplify* the hydrogen atom, and learn something deep and non-trivial about stars.
 In the words of Chandra himself,

 <span style="padding-left: 20px; display:block">